--dry-run

 value defaults to the <SITE_NAME>

 value established when you configure the workbench CLI.
-If you have only configured the CLI to be able to access one site (i.e. your Workbench instance), there is no need to specify this value.
+If you have only configured the CLI to be able to access one site (that is, your Workbench instance), there is no need to specify this value.

 Authentication is handled when you log in to the CLI.